-Residential and use account percent of the city area, is currently developed as residential use.
+Residential land use accounts for most of the development in the city.
+Approximately 654 acres, or 44 percent of the city area, is currently developed as residential use.
 This type of land use consists of low density residential units (single family homes) and moderate density units (patio homes).
 The text below provides information regarding residential development in Dalworthington Gardens.